Palazzo San Pawl, Hompesch suite

-The Palazzo is located barely a 100m from the Co-Cathedral of St. John's housing the biggest masterpiece by Caravaggio.
-Living in Valletta is like living in an open air museum, perfect for culture seekers who would truly like to discover this world heritage city.
+Palazzo San Pawl is located barely a 100m from the Co-Cathedral of St. John's housing the biggest masterpiece by Caravaggio.
+Palazzo San Pawl is like living in an open air museum, perfect for culture seekers who would truly like to discover this UNESCO world heritage city.

-A spacious apartment situated on the first floor of a beautifully and lovingly restored Valletta Palazzo.
+Hompesch apartment-suite provides spacious accommodation located on the first floor of a beautifully and lovingly restored Valletta Palazzo.
 The building is nearly 400 years old and was originally built by the Sovereign Military Order of Jerusalem (Knights of Malta), it is very centrally located just round the corner from the Co-Cathedral of St.Johns and very close to all amenities.

 |Nearest beach||Gnejna beach 12 km|